Instructions for wordSearch

 - - - - - - - c - - -

 In a traditional word search puzzle, words can be hidden vertically, horizontally, or diagonally.
 They can also be backwards in any direction.
-To simplify things, in this task your program will search only for words that are oriented horizontally forward or vertically downward.
-It will not search for words oriented horizontally backward, vertically upward, or diagonally in any orientation.
+To simplify things, in this task your program will search only for words that are oriented horizontally or vertically, not diagonally.

-For example, in the above puzzle, your program will find the horizontal words center and nested and the vertical words python, loops, and science, but it will not find wellesley, computer, or cs111.
-(Your program could be expanded to find these other words as well, but that is beyond the scope of this task.)
+For example, in the above puzzle, your program will find the horizontal words center, nested , and wellesley and the vertical words python, loops, computer, and science, but it will not find cs111.

 Grid Representation